Lake Trasimeno: Islands

-Maggiore is a 'hill', whereas Polvese is a more complex structure with plains and hills, and Minore resembles a sloped table.
-Minore is now uninhabited, but in the past had a village with over 500 residents.
-Many centuries ago, a castle with a pentagonal structure stood near the shore, near an Olivetan monastery.
-The castle still remains, and the ruins of the church and the monastery are almost totally preserved, despite the abandonment in the 17th century due to malaria.
-The malaria was eradicated only in the 1950s.
-There were other problems, since Trasimeno was fought over by Chiusi, Panicale, Perugia, and Florence.
+The Isola Maggiore is basically a hill, whereas the Isola Polvese is geographically more complex with both hills and low-lying ground, and the Isola Minore resembles a sloped table.
+The latter is now uninhabited, but in the past it had a village with over 500 residents.
+Many centuries ago, a castle with a pentagonal structure was erected near the shore, near an Olivetan monastery.
+The castle is still there, and the ruins of the church and the monastery are largely preserved, despite being abandoned in the 17th century due to malaria, which was eradicated locally only in the 1950s.
+In earlier centuries there were other problems, since Trasimeno was fought over by Chiusi, Panicale, Perugia, and Florence.

-Florentine troops demolished Polvese in the 17th century, beginning its decline, until by the 19th century there was only a caretaker.
-Of the many houses, nothing remains.
+Florentine troops demolished buildings on the Isola Polvese in the 17th century, starting its decline, until by the 19th century there was only a caretaker.
+Of the many houses that once existed, nothing remains.

-Minore Isle, near Maggiore, is now uninhabited, totally covered by local vegetation except for a small anchorage.
-In ancient times, there was a separation between the two communities, because Polvese was far away from Maggiore-Minore.
-According to local stories, the two communities fought against each other but the real problems were from the regional 'powers' that fought over this lake for centuries.
+The Isola Minore, lying near the Isola Maggiore, is now uninhabited, and completely covered by vegetation except for a small anchorage.
+In ancient times, there was a certain split between two local communities at the lake, since the Isola Polvese was distant from the other two islands.
+According to local stories, the two communities fought one another but the real problems were caused by the dominant regional states that fought over this lake for centuries.

-A fishing technique, called 'Tuoro' or 'pesca da tuori', was used locally.
+A fishing technique, called 'tuoro' or 'pesca da tuori', was used locally.
 This complex system consisted of a wooden trap in the water and a circular structure to hold the net around it.
-The nets trapped the fish that were then taken to the village to be dried.
+The fish trapped in this way were then taken to the village to be dried.
 This system worked with a high water level, but was abandoned when the level dropped.
-A mock up of this system was built several years ago near Polvese Isle's port.
+A mock up of this system was built several years ago near the anchorage on the Isola Polvese.